 - It may be necessary for a senior member of staff (ie. Head) to be involved if the matter has not been resolved satisfactorily

-- If the complainant remains dissatisfied a written statement outlining the complaint should be completed and sent to the Chair of Governors, Liz Storey, for investigation in the first instance.
+- If the complainant remains dissatisfied a written statement outlining the complaint should be completed and sent to the Chair of Governors, Liz Storey, for investigation.

-- Receipt of the written complaint will be acknowledged within 5 working days
+- Receipt of any written complaint will be acknowledged within 5 working days

 - The complaint will be investigated and a written response prepared within 20 working days.
 If this is not possible, a letter explaining the steps being taken will be sent, giving, wherever possible, an estimate of the time by when a full reply can be expected

-- The written response will include information about where next the complainant can appeal to should they still remain unsatisfied
+- The written responses will include information about where next the complainant can appeal to should they still remain unsatisfied

 Certain types of complaints will need to be dealt with under special procedures.
 The most likely of these affecting school complaints will be: